 For the first time, the FDA approved a generic version of Mifeprex, determining that the mifepristone tablet (200 mg) is equivalent to Mifeprex and can be substituted for it.
 The generic mifepristone is produced by a company named GenBioPro, which only makes mifepristone.

-The FDA announced the temporary suspension and enforcement of its requirement for women to make an in-person medical visit prior to starting a chemical abortion, for the duration of the COVID-19 public health emergency.
-Read Charlotte Lozier Institute’s fact sheet and press release.
+The FDA announced the temporary suspension and enforcement discretion of its requirement for women to make an in-person medical visit prior to starting a drug-induced abortion for the duration of the COVID-19 public health emergency.
+Read Charlotte Lozier Institute’s fact sheet.

 December 16, 2021